Aggregate data

 Filter results

-For more specific results, use a filter
+For more specific results, use a filter to narrow your search.

 from weaviate.classes.query import Filter